survivejs/webpack-book/manuscript/appendices/02_configuring_hmr.md

 ![No refresh](images/no-refresh.png)

-The numbers are cryptic but the problem can be fixed with a plugin.
+The numbers are cryptic but the problem can be fixed with the `webpack.HotModuleReplacementPlugin` plugin.

 W> *webpack-dev-server* can be picky about paths.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.